nataizya-s/ecs_autodiag/README.md

 3. Ensure that the task execution role or container instance role that the task runs on has the permissions to access cloudwatch logs i.e. `logs:CreateLogStream` and `logs:PutLogEvents`.
 The ECS agent also needs to be configured to support the `awslogs` log driver.
 If using Fargate, ensure that the task execution role has the cloudwatch permissions.

-4. If the `SECRETS` diag mode is going to be used, ensure that the task definition has a task IAM role with teh required permissions to access secrets.
-More information on this can be found in the [documentation]().

 All the diagnosis events will be streamed to the cloudwatch log stream for the task.

 ## Example Use Cases